niteshjindal-7/zomato-swiggy-articles--LDA-topic-modelling/README.md

-3. Extract Article content for topic modelling
+3. Extract article contents for topic modelling (already have scrapped articles which will be used in this exercise. refer point 1)

 4. Use WordNet Lemmatizer to lemmatize documents